Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: An expression for the filtered advection term

-and compared to different modeled filtered advection terms, $\mathcal{A}_{ij}^\mathrm{mod}$, that are obtained by truncating the Taylor series expansion for the filtered advection term after terms proportional to the zeroth order in $\sigma$ (equation \eqref{eq:zerothorder}), after terms proportional to the second order in $\sigma$ (equation \eqref{eq:secondorder}), and after terms proportional to the fourth order in $\sigma$ (equation \eqref{eq:fourthorder}), respectively. \\ Figure \ref{fig:jointpdfuu4} shows the diagonal and figure \ref{fig:jointpdfuv4} the off-diagonal components of the joint probability density functions (PDF) between $\mathcal{A}_{ij}^\mathrm{mod}$ for different orders and $\mathcal{A}_{ij}$ obtained from explicit filtering.
-The DNS is explicitly filtered with a Gaussian filter kernel with a filter width $\sigma/\Delta x_\mathrm{DNS}=4$, where $\Delta x_\mathrm{DNS}$ is the mesh spacing of the DNS.
+and compared to different modeled filtered advection terms, $\mathcal{A}_{ij}^\mathrm{mod}$, that are obtained by truncating the Taylor series expansion for the filtered advection term after terms proportional to the zeroth order in $\sigma$ (equation \eqref{eq:zerothorder}), after terms proportional to the second order in $\sigma$ (equation \eqref{eq:secondorder}), and after terms proportional to the fourth order in $\sigma$ (equation \eqref{eq:fourthorder}), respectively.
+When computing the expressions for the modeled filtered advection terms, a spectrally sharp filter at the cutoff wave number of the LES mesh is applied in addition to the Gaussian filter to mimic the loss of information when representing the filtered flow quantities on an LES mesh.\\ Figure \ref{fig:jointpdfuu4} shows the diagonal and figure \ref{fig:jointpdfuv4} the off-diagonal components of the joint probability density functions (PDF) between $\mathcal{A}_{ij}^\mathrm{mod}$ for different orders and $\mathcal{A}_{ij}$ obtained from explicit filtering normalized with the Kolmogorov length and velocity scale $\eta$ and $u_\eta$, respectively.
+The DNS velocity field is explicitly filtered with a Gaussian filter kernel with a filter width $\sigma/\Delta x_\mathrm{DNS}=4$, where $\Delta x_\mathrm{DNS}$ is the mesh spacing of the DNS.
 By including terms with increasing order in $\sigma$, the diagonal and off-diagonal components of $\mathcal{A}_{ij}^\mathrm{mod}$ and $\mathcal{A}_{ij}$ are increasingly correlated.
 For comparison, the joint PDF is also shown with the dyadic product of the filtered velocities, $\overline{u}_i\overline{u}_j$.
-Including terms up to the second order in $\sigma$ is sufficient to predict a filtered advection term that possesses a significantly higher correlation with the explicitly filtered advection term than the dyadic product of the filtered velocities.
+Including terms up to the second order in $\sigma$ is sufficient to yield a filtered advection term that is significantly better correlated with the explicitly filtered advection term than the dyadic product of the filtered velocities.
 Similar joint PDFs are shown for a larger filter width of $\sigma/\Delta x_\mathrm{DNS}=8$ for the diagonal components in figure \ref{fig:jointpdfuu8} and for the off-diagonal components in figure \ref{fig:jointpdfuv8}.
 Although the correlations between $\mathcal{A}_{ij}^\mathrm{mod}$ and $\mathcal{A}_{ij}$ are lower for the larger filter width, a similar increase of the correlation can be observed by including terms of increasing order in $\sigma$.
 Also for the filter width $\sigma/\Delta x_\mathrm{DNS}=8$, including terms up to $\sigma^2$ is sufficient to obtain a higher correlation than with the dyadic product of the filtered velocities. \\

 The zeroth order term, which possesses a weaker correlation with the filtered advection term than the dyadic product of the filtered velocities, is used in existing models that approximate the filtered advection term \citep{Lund2003,Bose2010,Singh2012}.
 It may be argued that in these models and in classical LES the advection term is not applied alone but in conjunction with a modeled $\tau_{ij}$.
 However, in the vast majority of LES applications, the dyadic product of the filtered velocities, $\overline{u}_i \overline{u}_j$, is supplemented with a turbulent viscosity contribution, i.e., a term proportional to the strain-rate tensor, which is known to be poorly correlated with $\tau_{ij}$ \citep{Liu1994b,Borue1998,Horiuti2003}.